Graph partitioning using matrix values for preconditioning symmetric positive definite systems: Partitioning using matrix coefficients

-Given decomposition $\left\{ V_k \right\}_{k=1}^s$ of the set $V = \left\{ 1, 2, \ldots, n \right\}$ (possibly with overlapping $V_k$), we consider the AS preconditioning for an SPD linear system $Ax = b$.
+Given decomposition $\left\{ V_k \right\}_{k=1}^s$ of the set $V = \left\{ 1, 2, \ldots, n \right\}$ (possibly with overlapping $V_k$), we consider the AS preconditioning for an SPD system $Ax = b$.
 The preconditioning procedure is given in Algorithm~\ref{alg:as}.
 By $A(V_l,V_k)$ we denote a submatrix of $A$ located at the intersection of rows with indices in $V_l$ and columns with indices in $V_k$.
 Similarly, $r(V_k)$ denotes the subvector of $r$, containing entries from positions $V_k$.
+In this section, we focus on the case where sets (subdomains) $\left\{ V_k \right\}_{k=1}^s$ are nonoverlapping, i.e.,~(\ref{eqn:partn}) holds.
+This means that Algorithm~\ref{alg:as} gives a \textit{nonoverlapping} AS preconditioner.